Bio

 Jala Wahid received her BA from Goldsmiths College, London in 2014 and completed her PgDip in Fine Art at the Royal Academy of Arts in 2019.

-Selected solo exhibitions include: Pretend History, Niru Ratnam, London, I Love Ancient Baby, GAK, Bremen, Conflagration, Tramway, Glasgow, and later at John Hansard Gallery, Southampton; Metaphysical Reunification, SOPHIE TAPPEINER, Vienna, Mock Kings, Kunstverein Freiburg, Freiburg (2023); Conflagration, BALTIC Centre for Contemporary Art, Newcastle, AFTERMATH, Niru Ratnam Gallery, London (2022); Rock Fortress, CAS Batumi, Batumi, Cry Me a Waterfall, Two Queens, Leicester (2021); Rock Fortress E.A.
-Shared Space, Tbilisi (2020); Newroz, SOPHIE TAPPEINER, Vienna (2019); Akh Milk Bile Threat, Seventeen Gallery, London, Shahmaran, Clearview, London (2017).
+Selected solo exhibitions include: Pretend History, Niru Ratnam, London, I Love Ancient Baby, GAK, Bremen, Conflagration, Tramway, Glasgow, John Hansard Gallery, Southampton; Metaphysical Reunification, SOPHIE TAPPEINER, Vienna, Mock Kings, Kunstverein Freiburg, Freiburg (2023); Conflagration, BALTIC Centre for Contemporary Art, Newcastle, AFTERMATH, Niru Ratnam Gallery, London (2022); Rock Fortress, CAS Batumi, Batumi, Cry Me a Waterfall, Two Queens, Leicester (2021); Rock Fortress E.A.
+Shared Space, Tbilisi (2020); Newroz, SOPHIE TAPPEINER, Vienna (2019).

-Recently, her work has been included in group shows held at: Lafayette Anticipations, Paris High Line Channel, New York (2025); Primary, Nottingham, Nottingham (2024), Stanley & Audrey Burton Gallery, Leeds, Stavanger Kunstmuseum, Stavanger, Boskamp-Stiftung, Hohenlockstedt (2023), Goldsmiths CCA, London (2022), CAPC Museum, Bordeaux (2020) SculptureCenter, New York, Arnolfini, Bristol, De La Warr Pavillion, Bexhill (2019), Nottingham Contemporary, Nottingham (2018).
+Recently, her work has been included in group shows held at: Lafayette Anticipations, Paris, High Line Channel, New York (2025); Primary, Nottingham, Nottingham (2024), Stanley & Audrey Burton Gallery, University of Leeds, Stavanger Kunstmuseum, Stavanger, Boskamp-Stiftung, Hohenlockstedt (2023), Goldsmiths CCA, London (2022), CAPC Museum, Bordeaux (2020) SculptureCenter, New York, Arnolfini, Bristol, De La Warr Pavillion, Bexhill (2019), Nottingham Contemporary, Nottingham (2018).

 Wahid co-edited SALT.
 Magazine from 2012-2019.